 |Exit Awards||Not applicable|

-The Master of Professional Psychology has received conditional accreditation from the Australian Psychology Accreditation Council.
+The Master of Professional Psychology is accredited by the Australian Psychology Accreditation Council.

 |Learned Society Accreditation||Not applicable|

 |Compulsory Residential School||Attendance at three residential schools will be compulsory for all students.|

 |Year||Number of Students|